jimbateson/jamesbateson.co.uk/src/articles/considering-design-tokens.md

 ### Component tokens
 More fine-grain controlling over how components should look can be made up of global and contextual tokens.

+## Token naming and accessibility
+Using font-weight numbering pattern.
+Trying to set rules to look out for in terms of matching what combinations would be accessible.

+## Making life easier for developers
+Less CSS needed, no random values being entered.
+Design/developer collab.